Man charged with DUI after woman loses unborn child in crash - NewsBreak

 Man charged with DUI after woman loses unborn child in crash

-KANAWHA COUNTY, W.Va.
-(WOWK) — A man is facing DUI charges in a crash that caused a woman to lose her unborn child.
+KANAWHA COUNTY, WV (WOWK) – A man is facing DUI charges in a crash that caused a woman to lose her unborn child.

-According to the Kanawha County Sheriff’s Office, Timothy Wickline, 29, of Greenbrier County, was arrested today, July 20, 2022, on a felony charge of driving under the influence causing death.
+According to the Kanawha County Sheriff’s Office, Timothy Wickline, 29, of Greenbrier County, was arrested on July 20, 2022, on a felony charge of “Driving Under the Influence Causing Death.”

-Deputies say the head-on crash happened near the 114-mile marker in the Sissonville area on the morning of Monday, July 18, 2022.
-Authorities say Wickline was traveling north on I-77 when, according to witnesses, his vehicle crossed the median and went into the path of oncoming traffic in the southbound lanes and collided with another vehicle.Police: Mother put newborn inside backpack in crawlspace by open window
+Deputies said the head-on crash happened near the 114-mile marker in the Sissonville area on the morning of Monday, July 18, 2022.
+Authorities said Wickline was traveling north on I-77 when, according to witnesses, his vehicle crossed the median and went into the path of oncoming traffic in the southbound lanes and colliding with another vehicle.Charleston man sentenced to 25 years in fatal shooting over shoe argument

-The sheriff’s office says Wickline allegedly showed signs of impairment at the scene.
-Deputies say he told allegedly told them he believed he was traveling on I-64 when he “fell asleep.”
-Deputies also say Wickline claimed he had had his cruise control set to 70 mph at the time of the crash.
+The sheriff’s office said Wickline was allegedly showing signs of impairment at the scene.
+Deputies said he allegedly told them he believed he was traveling on I-64 when he “fell asleep.”
+Deputies also said Wickline claimed he had had his cruise control set to 70 mph at the time of the crash.

 Wickline was taken to a medical center to be treated for his injuries, and a blood draw was conducted.
 According to the sheriff’s office, the sample was sent to the West Virginia State Police Laboratory.